compose-spec/compose-spec/spec.md

 As with [Fragments](10-fragments.md), Extensions can be used to make your Compose file more efficient and easier to maintain.
 Extensions can also be used with [anchors and aliases](10-fragments.md).

-Use the prefix `x-` on any top-level element to modularize configurations that you want to reuse.
-They can be used within any structure in a Compose file as Compose ignores any fields that start with `x-`.
-This is the sole exception where Compose silently ignores unrecognized fields.
+Use the prefix `x-` as a top-level element to modularize configurations that you want to reuse.
+Compose ignores any fields that start with `x-`, this is the sole exception where Compose silently ignores unrecognized fields.

-The contents of any `x-` section is unspecified by the Compose specification, so it can be used to enable custom features.
-If Compose encounters an unknown extension field it doesn't fail and may warn you about the unknown field.
+They also can be used within any structure in a Compose file where user-defined keys are not expected.
+Compose use those to enable experimental features, the same way browsers add support for [custom CSS features](https://www.w3.org/TR/2011/REC-CSS2-20110607/syndata.html#vendor-keywords)

 ### Example 1